danielacarrion/GIS4Schools_documentation/_build/html/_sources/part3/rs_imageanalysis.rst.txt

 How to compare spectral signatures
 ````````````````````````````````````
-Spectral signatures are curves that describe the variation of reflectance with wavelengths :ref:`What-is-a-spectral-signature`.
+Spectral signatures are curves that describe the variation of reflectance with wavelengths (see :ref:`What-is-a-spectral-signature`).
 The closer the curves are, the more they are similar. |br|
 Unfortunately, it is difficult to calculate the “distance” between curves.

 Let’s build a reference system made of orthogonal axes that reproduce reflectances in each spectral band.
 This reference system is called **feature space** and has **ONE AXIS FOR EACH SPECTRAL BAND**. |br|